jukes-towers-of-hell/kit/docs/clientobjects/Buttons.md

 ### ![](../../static/rbx_vanilla_icons/NumberValue.png)![](../../static/rbx_vanilla_icons/Vector3Value.png)![](../../static/rbx_vanilla_icons/CFrameValue.png) ButtonPressOffset

-The offset of the button once it is pressed.
+This configuration determines the offset (in studs) that the button moves once it is pressed.

+- If a number, determines the offset in the negative Y axis relative to the button
+- If a Vector3, determines the offset on all axes relative to the button.
+- If a CFrame, determines the offset and orientation on all axes relative to the button.

 Default value: 0.75